Keep reading books, but remember that a book is only a book, and you should learn to think for yourself. –Maxim Gorky

 Demetra George combines psychological, mythical, and spiritual perspective on the shadowy, feminine symbolism of the dark moon to reclaim the darkness from oppressive, fear-based images.
 George offers rites for rebirth and transformation that teach us to tap into the power of our dark times, maximizing the potential for renewal inherent in our inevitable periods of loss, depression, and anger.”

 When I picked this book up in 2014 it was on a whim, I didn’t really know what I was getting myself into.
-Shakti Woman turned out to be one of my all time favorite books, and when I introduced it to Heather, it became her bible.
-Between the two of us, we have a lot to share about this one.
+Shakti Woman turned out to be one of my all time favorite books.
 It’s really important to me that the books I read on female shamanism and women’s history are written by women shamans, healers and ethnographers.
 There’s a lot of mis-information about women’s history recorded by men who see through a masculine lens, and women in this field are doing the work to bring truth to the surface and highlight the ways in which women were not only contributors, but major leaders and respected elders in communities throughout early history.

 “In our present-day Western culture, menstrual blood is taboo.
 We are expected not to pay any particular attention to it, other than hiding it, shielding ourselves from its flow, and shielding others from any experience of it.
 When we bleed we try to go about our business as if nothing of of the ordinary is happening.
 Since men have made it clear that they find us difficult at “that time of the month”, we also try to perform our usual tasks without any undue expression of anger or emotion that might arise from our hormonal state.
 This is a tremendous pressure and undoubtedly contributes significantly to what our society called PMS (premenstrual syndrome).” – Shakti Woman, Vicki Noble